 These interventions had mixed outcomes for children who attended.
-For most outcomes were met and children successfully developed a better understanding of emotional literacy.
-For a small percentage (16%) children made better than expected progress.
-For a small percentage (8%) of the cohort that attended the intervention outcomes were not completely met and additional support/or changes to support was put in place.
+Provision Mapping data reports that for most, outcomes were met and children successfully developed a better understanding of emotional literacy.
+For those where outcomes were not completely met, additional support/or changes to support were put in place.